ChrisKeefe/685Rust/prov_parsing/project_notes.md

 ## Questions

-Is there ever any difference between the top-level metadata.yaml and VERSION files, and the metadata.yaml and VERSION files stored in the top level of provenance?

 Citations must be handled as a set to reduce duplication.
 Are we trusting bibtex keys to do this, or parsing data from the bibtex records themselves?

 Similarly, if we want to restrict "replay" to

 How do we handle parameters that require user interaction, like rarefaction depth?
 Assume the scripts will be run with user intervention?